benediktms/maths/Algebra/Factoring.md

 ## Common factors

 The easiest way to factor an expression is when we have common terms.
-Therefore when we need to factorise an expression, we need to find the greates common factor of all the terms.
+Therefore, when we need to factorize an expression, we need to find the greatest common factor of all the terms.

 > [!terms and factors]
 > When we multiply two numbers together, each number is called a **factor** of the product.
 When we add two numbers together, each number is called a **term** of the sum.